civican/legisinfo/44-1/bills/S-8/bill_text.md

 Paragraph 4(2)(c) of the `Immigration and Refugee Protection Act` is replaced by the following:

-the establishment of policies respecting the enforcement of this Act and inadmissibility on grounds of security, violating human or international rights, **sanctions** or organized criminality; or
+the establishment of policies respecting the enforcement of this Act and inadmissibility on grounds of security, violating human or international rights, sanctions or organized criminality; or

 ### Section 2

 Subsection 21(2) of the Act is replaced by the following:

-**(2)** Except in the case of a person described in subsection 112(3) or a person who is a member of a prescribed class of persons, a person whose application for protection has been finally determined by the Board to be a Convention refugee or to be a person in need of protection, or a person whose application for protection has been allowed by the Minister, becomes, subject to any federal-provincial agreement referred to in subsection 9(1), a permanent resident if the officer is satisfied that they have made their application in accordance with the regulations and that they are not inadmissible on any ground referred to in section 34, 35 or **35.1**, subsection 36(1) or section 37 or 38.
+**(2)** Except in the case of a person described in subsection 112(3) or a person who is a member of a prescribed class of persons, a person whose application for protection has been finally determined by the Board to be a Convention refugee or to be a person in need of protection, or a person whose application for protection has been allowed by the Minister, becomes, subject to any federal-provincial agreement referred to in subsection 9(1), a permanent resident if the officer is satisfied that they have made their application in accordance with the regulations and that they are not inadmissible on any ground referred to in section 34, 35 or 35.1, subsection 36(1) or section 37 or 38.

 ### Section 3